tommasodotNET/dapr-traffic-control/README.md

 There's 1 entry-camera and 1 exit-camera per lane.
 When a car passes an entry-camera, the license-number of the car and the timestamp is registered.

 When the car passes an exit-camera, this timestamp is also registered by the system.
 The system then calculates the average speed of the car based on the entry- and exit-timestamp.
-If a speeding violation is detected, a message is sent to the Central Fine Collection Agency.
-They will retrieve the information of the owner of the vehicle and send an email with the fine.
+If a speeding violation is detected, a message is sent to the FineControlService, that retrieves the information of the owner of the vehicle from the VehicleRegistrationService and send him/her a fine.

 ## Simulation